Snap shares drop after downgrade from lead underwriter Morgan Stanley

 3 Min Read

-(Reuters) - Snap Inc (SNAP.N) shares fell 5.6 percent on Tuesday, after lead underwriter Morgan Stanley downgraded the stock and raised concerns about the social media company's ability to compete against rival Instagram.
+July 11 (Reuters) - Snap Inc shares fell 5.6 percent on Tuesday, after lead underwriter Morgan Stanley downgraded the stock and raised concerns about the social media company's ability to compete against rival Instagram.

 Snap shares were trading at $16.04, after closing below its $17 IPO price for the first time on Monday.
 The Snapchat owner's market debut in March was the hottest U.S. technology listing in years.